 Plus, you can dim or completely turn off the lighting.

-To cut the long story short, this could be your best bet if you’re after a great air purifier for large or extra-large rooms.
+To cut the long story short, the Honeywell hpa300 true HEPA allergen remover could be your best bet if you’re after a great air purifier for large or extra-large rooms.

 Read on to learn more.